Danhayes3008/Milestone-project1/README.md

 to give recognition to this website for the latest news on the band that i have found.
 This also includes dates for Michael Nesmith and the First National Band Redux, and a super deluxe edition album.

-Received help from Robin Zigmond on the slack general chat room in regards to an error i was having with setting an image as a background.
-After sharing some of my code and screen-shot of my file directory, he pointed out that i forgot to add ../../ at front of the name for my image to be used.

 all events information has came from <a href="https://www.facebook.com/pg/ TheMonkees/events/?ref=page_internal">The Monkees</a>